-- (a) medical, psychological, health and wellbeing research, across the lifespan, that affirms human rights norms and helps people born with variations of sex characteristics to flourish - (b) socio-economic factors that put people born with variations in sex characteristics that risk leading to stigma and disadvantage, including emerging issues such as social exclusion in schooling and employment. - (c) any research that investigates the circumstances and needs of all sexual and gender minorities should disaggregate data on people born with variations of sex characteristics.
+- (a) medical, psychological, health and wellbeing research, across the lifespan, that affirms human rights norms and helps people born with variations of sex characteristics to flourish - (b) socio-economic factors that put people born with variations in sex characteristics that risk leading to stigma and disadvantage, including emerging issues such as social exclusion in schooling and employment. - (c) any research that investigates the circumstances and needs of all sexual and gender minorities should disaggregate data on people born with variations of sex characteristics by among other things, age, sex and disability.